baaslaawe/Lung-Xray-Diagnostic-Android/README.md

  There are many reasons for why it functions so poorly, but the biggest one is that MobileNet is not a good starting point for a transfer learning application in this case.
 MobileNet was trained on ImageNet, which just recognizes a variety of everyday objects.
 It was not designed to be used in any kind of healthcare setting, and thus does not possess the ability to finely differentiate between x-rays.
 Another reason is that I used a very small training set - only about 200 images in total - that were also sized down to about 224 pixels (to comply with MobileNet's requirements).
 One way to improve the accuracy would be to just retrain the algorithm on a larger data set, as well as to play with the learning rate and other hyperparameters to be able to more accurately diagnose a tool.
 I will work on that as time allows :)

+ Also, the designer in me has to say that the UI/UX definitely needs a lot of work :) But for a proof-of-concept prototype, this is just fine!

  **CREDIT**

 What a wonderful resource Google's CodeLabs are!
 I followed the TensorFlow for Poets Codelabs ([1](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/index.html#0) and [2](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets-2/#0)) and modified it for my own purposes.
 All images are courtesy of the [NIH](https://www.nih.gov/news-events/news-releases/nih-clinical-center-provides-one-largest-publicly-available-chest-x-ray-datasets-scientific-community), and the original model comes from the [Google Research](https://research.google.com/) team.